 Manning Lookout is an easy walk off a loop road and offers breathtaking views over Kangaroo Valley.
 Furthermore, it’s a good place to indulge in birdwatching, especially early in the morning.
 The seclusion of the place and sweeping views over the valley make it a great picnic spot.

-Do you have stories about experiencing a slow time in the countryside, please share them in the comments, I would love to know!
+Have you visited Kangaroo Valley, please share your stories in the comments, I would love to know!